surjit/jpauli.github.io/_carew/posts/2015-03-24-zoom-on-php-objects.md

 		HashTable *guards; /* protects from __get/__set ... recursion */
 	} zend_object;

-And add this new *zend_object* to the object store.
+...add this new *zend_object* to the object store.
 The object store is a *zend_object_store* structure : it is the global Zend Engine registry of objects, the place where in every object is stored exactly once :

 	ZEND_API zend_object_value zend_objects_new(zend_object **object, zend_class_entry *class_type TSRMLS_DC)
 	{